MXHJohn314/WSL_Setup_Walkthrough/README.md

 - Follow Linux commands in class, just like a Linux/Mac user
 - No need for GitBash for Windows
-- No more Putty tools for ssh access to remote computers
+- No need for Putty/other ssh tools for remote access
-- No more Sending files to yourself from a virtual machine
+- No need to send files to yourself from a virtual machine

 We are setting up Ubuntu in this walkthrough, but you can use any distro you are familiar with through the Microsoft Store or custom distros on GitHub.com.